NotNite/TemporalStasis/README.md

 ## Usage

 Temporal Stasis is a library, and you're intended to use it in your own code.
 There's an example project in this repository (`TemporalStasis.Example`) that can show you around the API.
+This is a rewrite of the original Temporal Stasis, and some features (e.g. sending custom packets) aren't implemented yet.

 ### Requirements